Not-Yug-Sharma/Notes-Obsidian/README.md

 # What won't be included:
-Calculus notes will not be included because it is difficult to digitalize all those symbols and IMO it is better to practice subjects with direct conne
+Calculus notes will not be included because it is difficult to digitalize all those symbols and IMO it is better to practice subjects with direct connection to mathematics individually.
+Still the books, syllabus and question banks will be provided along side other

 # Integrating this repo to your Obsidian App: